Skip to main content

 • Explain that although a person may be alone in a room using the computer, once logged on to the internet, he or she is no longer alone.
 People skilled in using the internet can find out who you are and where you are.
 They can even tap into information on your computer.

-• Set aside time to explore the internet together.
+• Set aside time to explore the Internet together.
 If your child has some computer experience, let him or her take the lead.
-Visit areas of the web that have special interest to children.
+Visit areas of the web that are especially interesting to children.

 Controlling Access

 • Purchase blocking software and design your own safety system.
-Different packages can black sites by name, search for unacceptable words and black access to sites containing those words, block entire categories of material, and prevent children from giving out personal information.
+Different packages can block sites by name, search for unacceptable words, block access to sites containing those words, block entire categories of material, and prevent children from giving out personal information.

 • Monitor your children when they’re online and monitor the time they spend online.
 If a child becomes uneasy or defensive when you walk into the room or when you linger, this could be a sign that he or she is up to something unusual or even forbidden.

-• For various online protection products visit CyberPatrol.com.
+• Visit CyberPatrol.com for various online protection products.
 CyberPatrol offers parental control software and Internet filtering products for families.

 How to Talk to Your Children

-• It is important for you to consider a variety of factors when talking to your children about Internet safety.
+• It is important to consider various factors when talking to your children about Internet safety.
 Your child’s age, maturity and gender will guide how you talk to your children, the information you share with them and the rules you set.

 • Sit your child down and have a focused conversation with them about how they can use the Internet for good things and also about how the Internet can be a dangerous place.